Installing the z/OS Build via Convenience Build (PAX file)

 sftp

-usage for existing directory:echo 'put <zowe-V.v.p>.pax' | sftp userID@ip.of.zos.box:/path/to/zowe/runtime
+usage for the existing directory with the following command:echo 'put <zowe-V.v.p>.pax' | sftp userID@ip.of.zos.box:/path/to/zowe/runtime

 sftp